 With the buttons with signs like ||: and :|| you can create bar sequences that are played several times.
 By pressing the button with the right repeat sign over and over, you'll see a number that indicates how many times the bars between the repeat signs will be played.

-The last buttons on this page make it possible to adjust the tempo in a single piece of metronomic music.
-Below you'll find an example about the use of these buttons.
+The buttons on the last row make it possible to set and adjust the tempo in a single sequence of bars.

-There are actually four ways how you can make Barbara repeat bars.
-The simple way is to use the Repeat button instead of the Play button when you want to play a sequence of bars.
+There are actually four ways how you can make BARBARA repeat bars.
+The simple way is to use the Loop button instead of the Play button when you want to play a sequence of bars.

 Then you can program repeats.
-A single bar can be repeated if you simply press the button for the bar several times.
+A single bar will be played several times if you simply press the button for the bar several times.
 Then there are two types of buttons with which you can surround sequences of bars that will be played many times.

-Here is an example in which two bars are repeated twice, and then the sequence of these two bars is repeated three times.
+Here is an example in which two bars are played twice, and then the sequence of these two bars is repeated three times.